SUBSCRIBE AND SAVE 20% ON ALL PRODUCTS

 April 22, 2020 4 min read

-CBD has taken over the health and wellness market, and CBD for pets is booming right alongside it.
+CBD has taken over the health and wellness market, and CBD for pets (like these incredible Bacon flavored drops your puppy will love!) is booming right alongside it.
 Many pet parents have experienced unbelievable results using CBD for their pets, with claims that the isolated cannabinoid calms their nervous dog’s anxiety or relieves achy joints in their senior cat.
 Even horse owners have jumped on the train after trying CBD for their animal and seeing the positive changes present itself.

 The FDA has not approved any CBD product created for pets, just like the human market.
 There is not an across-the-board answer to that question knowing that information.
 Hudson Institute, D.C. based think tank and research center says lack of an FDA certification “does not mean that the drug or device used for this non evaluated indication is not safe, effective or beneficial for that particular usage.”
 Therefore, making the choice to try CBD for your pet should come after a discussion with your pet’s veterinarian.
 While your veterinarian may not be able to legally prescribe CBD for your pet, they can guide you in the right direction and hopefully give you the greenlight to try it at your own discretion.
 Many pet owners have had meaningful conversations with their vet about trying CBD for their pet, and in some cases their vet even recommends it.
 Though vets in certain states may choose not to talk about it for fear of losing their license, the governor of California signed a bill in 2018 allowing vets to discuss CBD with their patients.